-When contracts are unobserved, agents may have the incentive to promise the same asset to multiple counterparties and subsequently default.
-I construct an optimal mechanism that induces agents to reveal all their trades voluntarily.
-The mechanism allows agents to report every contract they enter, and it makes public the names of agents who have reached some prespecified position limit.
-In some cases, an agent's position limit must be higher than the number of contracts he enters in equilibrium.
+When contracts are unobserved (and nonexclusive), agents can promise the same asset to multiple counterparties and subsequently default.
+I show that a central mechanism can extract all relevant information about contracts that agents enter by inducing them to report one another.
+The mechanism sets position limits and reveals the names of agents who hit the limits according to (voluntary) reports from their counterparties.
+This holds even if sending reports is costly and agents can collude.
+In some cases, an agent's position limit must be nonbinding in equilibrium.
 The mechanism has some features of a clearinghouse.

-JEL codes: D82, G20
+JEL Classification: D02, D82, D86, G20, G28